McDjXdLol/Hero-of-Embers/README.md

 ### Combat Mechanics:
 - **Turn-based Battles**: Each character has HP, armor, and damage stats, and you must strategize your moves carefully to defeat enemies.

-- **Potion System**: Use health potions and other items to heal during battle or restore armor.
+- **Potion System**: Use health potions and other items to heal during battle.

 ### Levels of Difficulty:
 The game offers three difficulty levels that affect the stats and progression of the player: